 Check Fraud in San Diego

 Fraud is among the most common white-collar crimes in San Diego and the rest of California.
-The phrase white-collar crime is used to describe a widespread range of criminal actions that may cause financial loss to a victim.
+The phrase white-collar crime is used to describe a wider range of criminal actions that may cause financial loss to a victim.
 Check fraud involves the unlawful use of checks to acquire or borrow funds that you do not actually or constructively possess, nor are you entitled to such funds.

 A lot of times check fraud charges result from simple misunderstandings which lead people to believe that the charge is easy to resolve.
 However, the reality is that these charges are quite complicated and require an experienced criminal defense attorney to avoid any unfair consequences.
 To make sure you get the best legal scenario possible, you should call the Monder Law Group today at (619) 405-0063.